- »How to play the money bubble of a poker tournament

-How to approach the money bubble of a poker tournament
+How to play the money bubble of a poker tournament

 Poker tournaments can be fantastic for making money due to how they are structured.
 Everyone buys in for the same amount and the eventual champion takes a far larger prize in relation to that buy-in, sometimes 100 times more.